Putteri11/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I constructed bounding boxes to cover the area of each blob detected. (cells 10, 13, and 14 in the IPython notebook `detect_vehicles.ipynb`)

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: